codio-templates/hello-codio-SQL/.guides/content/Building-the-Demo-c58a.md

 ### Button

 Codio has syntax to add a [custom button](https://docs.codio.com/courses/authoring/#custom-buttons) to your guide.
-On the previous page, the `Reset EPDriver Database` button runs the command `node .guides/sqltests/fw-sql-reset-epdriver.js`.
+On the previous page, the `Reset EPDriver Database` button runs the command `sh .guides/restart.sh`.
 You can check out the script via the file tree once you are in Edit Mode (which you reach by navigating to "Tools > Guide > Edit" on the top tool bar).